 They make the jalebis in small batches.
 In all likelihood, they will make a new one once you place the order.
 So, expect piping hot jalebis every time.

 The syrup literally dribbles down your chin with every bite.
 There’s a childish excitement whenever this happens, that’s quite nostalgic.
-Not to forget, the sticky fingers you end up licking afterward.
+Not to forget, the sticky fingers you end up licking afterwards.

 2867, Bazar Sirkiwalan, Chawri Bazar, Chandni Chowk, Delhi 110006